statsig-io/docs/docs/stats-engine/p-value.md

 ![image](https://user-images.githubusercontent.com/90343952/168124467-58a81687-95e4-4fac-905d-3782509b8c8d.png)

-The p-value is then obatined from the t-distribution with *&nu;* degrees of freedom.
+The p-value is then obtained from the t-distribution with *&nu;* degrees of freedom.